-Any individual can file a complaint regarding an ethical violation against the program director, program faculty, and/or other students.
+Any individual can file a complaint regarding an ethical violation against the program director and/or program faculty.

 A complaint regarding an ethical violation against the program director can be filed in writing with the Dean of the School of Health Professions and Education.